Antelope: Distribution and habitat

 No antelope species is native to Australasia or Antarctica, nor do any extant species occur in the Americas, though the nominate saiga subspecies occurred in North America during the Pleistocene.
 North America is currently home to the native pronghorn, which taxonomists do not consider a member of the antelope group, but which is often locally referred to as such (e.g., "American antelope").
 In Europe, several extinct species occur in the fossil record, and the saiga was found widely during the Pleistocene but did not persist into the later Holocene, except in Russian Kalmykia and Astrakhan Oblast.

 Many species of antelope have been imported to other parts of the world, especially the United States, for exotic game hunting.
 With some species possessing spectacular leaping and evasive skills, individuals may escape.
 Texas in particular has many game ranches, as well as habitats and climates that are very hospitable to African and Asian plains antelope species.
 Accordingly, wild populations of blackbuck antelope, gemsbok, and nilgai may be found in Texas.

 Antelope live in a wide range of habitats.
 Most live in the African savannahs.
 However, many species are more secluded, such as the forest antelope, as well as the extreme cold-living saiga, the desert-adapted Arabian oryx, the rocky koppie-living klipspringer, and semiaquatic sitatunga.

 Species living in forests, woodland, or bush tend to be sedentary, but many of the plains species undertake long migrations.
 These enable grass-eating species to follow the rains and thereby their food supply.
-The gnus and gazelles of East Africa perform some of the most impressive mass migratory circuits of all mammals.
+The gnus and gazelles of East Africa perform some of the largest mass migratory circuits of all mammals.